English 中文 العربية فارسی हिन्दी ខ្មែរ नेपाली Português Русский Español

 Free Interpreter Services

-Hospitals must provide a qualified medical interpreter at no charge.
+Hospitals that receive federal funding are required to provide interpreter services at no cost to the patient.
 You have the right to understand your care.
 Do not rely on children to interpret.

 Privacy Protections (HIPAA)